kevinpalm/red_hat_customers/report.md

 good one-liner problem statement for this project would be this:

-**As potential customers interact with Red Hat in the future, some of their activities will be of interest and some will not, and if we want to know which so we can better use our selling resources.**
+**As potential customers interact with Red Hat in the future, some of their activities will be of interest and some will not, and we want to know which so Red Hat can better use their selling resources.**

 In this section, you will want to clearly define the problem that you are trying to solve, including the strategy (outline of tasks) you will use to achieve the desired solution.
 You should also thoroughly discuss what the intended solution will be for this problem.
 Questions to ask yourself when writing this section: